 I’m leaning toward Neikx.
 As Rockwell pointed out in his reply comment, The Neikx Doctrine is visually appealing.

 How about you, what is your vote for a name to be used in one of my novels for the “evil elementals”?

 Ghostly Photo of the Week

-The photo was taken in 1959 at Corroboree Rock at Alice Springs, Northern Territory, Australia (for you Anthony).
-Faintly, in the center of the photograph, can be seen the ghostly image of a woman in a long dress.
-What’s creepy is that she is holding something like a camera or binoculars or some alien device.
+In 1959, at Corroboree Rock at Alice Springs, Northern Territory, Australia (for you, Anthony) a tourist snapped the above photo.
+Faintly, in the center of the photograph, one can see the ghostly image of a woman in a long dress.
+What is creepy is that she is holding something like a camera or binoculars or some alien device.

 If this truly is an apparition captured on film, several questions arise:

 - What is she staring at and why?

 - Are there cameras and binoculars in the afterlife?

 - Is this an instance where the camera caught images from a different dimension?

 - Or, as some have suggested, is she a time traveler the photographer caught watching us?